IES-Rafael-Alberti/gameoff2025-Mashroom/README.md

 ## License

-This project is licensed under the GPL-2.0 license - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT - see the [LICENSE](LICENSE) file for details.

 ## Contact us